Signs Your Dachshund is Bored (How to Fix It)

 Your dachshund may try to constantly escape the house or fenced in yard if he is bored.
 Being in the same space day in and day out can be tough on a dog that is left alone.
 They may also try to jump, climb, or dig out to escape.

 When you arrive home and your doxie explodes with over-the-top energy, they are bored at home without you there.
-They act like they can’t get enough of you when you get home.
 This may also be coupled with submissive peeing in your presence.

 How To Stop Dog Boredom